Science Savvy

 Tuesday Oct 29, 2024

-This is one of our early interview episodes!
-We shared a microphone and I hadn't perfected my audio editing—check out our latest episodes for a more polished experience!
+This is one of our early interview episodes.
+We shared a microphone and the audio is a bit raw, so feel free to check out our latest episodes for a more polished experience.

 Tuesday Oct 15, 2024